oc9x97/Zulu/README.md

-# Zulu
+# Zulu Cheats
-Just a bunch of cheats for many different games.
+Just a bunch of cheats for many different things.